 I entered to win a copy of Harold McGee’s new book @eatlivtravwrite !
 You can too http://bit.ly/f2kQ5h

 and come back to leave me a comment letting me know you did.

 You have until Wednesday December 8th at 6pm EST to enter and I will announce the winner on Thursday, December 9th.
 Thanks for entering, contest is now closed.

 Did you see my entry for Project Food Blog Challenge 8 – Pumpkin, eight ways?
 I am one of only 24 bloggers left from an original pool of 600!
 I would so appreciate your vote to advance to Challenge 9 where we have to review a restaurant.
 Voting runs from 6AM Pacific Time, Monday November 29th through 6PM Pacific Time on Thursday, December 2nd.
-Simply click here to vote.
+Simply click here to vote (note: link no longer live).
 Thanks in advance for your continued support.